Frozen / Americas

 Analysis

-The PCC's horizontal organizational structure and diversified foreign criminal partnerships make it resilient to leadership decapitation and increasingly difficult to disrupt through conventional enforcement operations.
+PCC's horizontal organizational structure and diversified foreign criminal partnerships across nearly 30 jurisdictions make leadership decapitation ineffective and shift the enforcement problem from targeting.

 Historical Context